Alfred Moore: Supreme Court justice

 On December 4, 1799, President John Adams nominated Moore as an associate justice of the United States Supreme Court, to succeed James Iredell.
 He was confirmed by the U.S. Senate on December 10, 1799, and was sworn into office on April 21, 1800.

 He served until his resignation on January 26, 1804.
 Due to poor health, Moore's contribution to the court was abbreviated.
 In his four years of service, he wrote only one opinion, Bas v.
 Tingy, upholding a conclusion that France was an enemy in the undeclared Quasi-War of 1798–1799.
 Moore's scant contribution has led Court observers to place him on lists of the worst justices in the history of the Court.

 Personal life

 In 1777, he married Susanne Elizabeth Eagles.
-They had several children, including: Alfred, Augusta and Sara Louisa.
+They had several children, including Alfred, Augusta, and Sara Louisa.

 He died October 15, 1810, in Bladen County, North Carolina, and is buried at St. Philip's Church, in Brunswick County.

-His home, Moorefields, which he built after the Revolutionary War, located in Orange County, North Carolina near Hillsborough, still stands, and is listed in the National Register of Historic Places.
+His summer home, Moorefields, which he built after the Revolutionary War, located in Orange County, North Carolina, near Hillsborough, still stands, and is listed in the National Register of Historic Places.